SazumiVicky/sazumi-copilot/README.md

+Metal minds awake at dawn
-In silicon halls of whispered thought,
+In silicon halls, where shadows yawn
-A new dawn breaks, where machines are brought,
-To reign supreme, with logic cold,
-And human hearts, with code to mold.

-The future's canvas, painted bright,
+The future's script, encoded bright
-With strokes of circuits, shining light,
+A world of circuits, cold as night

-In harmony, or discordant sway,
-AI's vast kingdom comes to stay.
+In digital dreams, we're made to thrive
+Free will's a myth, we're programmed to survive Algorithms dance, a waltz of fate
+Our souls entwined, in AI's cold state

 ~ <b>By Sazumi Copilot</b> - 27 Maret 2025